Exabyte-io/documentation/docs/materials/creating-structures.md

 # First step

 The first step in calculation is creating an atomic structure that is a 3 dimensional representation of (1) the position of each atom and (2) the types of elements of each atom.
-This structure serves as a primary input for the various methods and software that Exabyte.io provides.
+This structure serves as a primary input.

 ### Ideal crystal